alexeymorgunov/unixshellcourse/Exercises1.md

 1. How many genes are there in the [`reference genome`](exercises/Homo_sapiens.GRCh38.83.gtf.gz)?
 Don't forget to unpack the file.
 2. How many transcripts does your favourite gene have, e.g. ENSG00000001461?
 3. How many exons?
-4. Which exon is the longest?
-5. Using the annotation file, print odd lines.
-6. Make a file of the transcriptIDs annotated by Havana.
-7. Produce a tab separated file with these columns: transcriptID, exon_number, exon_length.
+4. Produce a tab separated file with these columns: transcriptID, exon_number, exon_length.
+5. Which exon is the longest?

 ---